 PROTECT YOUR HANDS, PROTECT THEIR HABITAT

-For every purchase of our Limited Edition Hemp and British Rose Hand Cream, we’ll donate £1 to help re-wild the world through our World Bio-Brides Mission.
+For every purchase of our Limited Edition Hemp Hand Cream, we’ll donate £1 to help re-wild the world through our World Bio-Bridges Mission.
 We want to reach our target of £650,000 to support organisations like Fauna and Flora International (FFI) and the Queensland Koala Crusaders.

 SHOP RE-WILDING HEMP HAND PROTECTOR